silviafeiwang/myLibrary/README.md

 ## Linux
 * [How to Install and Configure VNC on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-vnc-on-ubuntu-18-04)

+## Mac
+* :octocat: [Awesome Mac](https://github.com/jaywcjlove/awesome-mac/): A collection of premium software in various categories on Mac.

 ---
 # Misc
 * :open_file_folder: [The Missing Semester of Your CS Education by MIT](https://missing.csail.mit.edu): Lectures on mastering essential tools like Git, command-line
 * [Build Site with Jekyll](https://github.com/feiwang20/my-weapon.wiki.git)
-* :octocat:[The Art of Command Line](https://github.com/jlevy/the-art-of-command-line): A comprehensive guide for command line.
+* :octocat: [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line): A comprehensive guide for command line.

 ---
 Note: